 - Celebrate your spouse’s successes (and forget the failures).

-- Make time for friendship in your busy marriage by accepting and allowing each other to be themselves, encouraging each other, and being gentle.
+- Make time for friendship in your busy marriage by accepting and allowing each other to be themselves, encouraging, and gentle.

 - Trust, accountability and mutual respect are essential in a healthy relationship, so be transparent and work together on projects.

 - Learn how to fight fair so disagreements don’t damage your relationship.